 The Group Therapy Training Program (GTTP) at TPI is a program in which to develop an understanding of group dynamics, as well as adding group therapy facilitation to your repertoire of clinical skills.
 GTTP weaves psychodynamic and group-as-a-whole orientations together, which provide an immersion experience.
-Group therapy is a highly effective form of treatment which can deepen a clinician's work with individuals and enhance one's practice.
+Group therapy is a highly effective form of treatment that can deepen a clinician's work with individuals and enhance one's practice.

-We offer a unique opportunity for clinicians in the San Francisco Bay Area to get excellent group therapy training in one cohesive, year long training.
+We offer a unique opportunity for clinicians in the San Francisco Bay Area to get excellent group therapy training in one cohesive, year-long training.
 Our faculty is composed of recognized group therapy experts, many of whom are TPI members.
 The faculty work closely with leaders in the group therapy field who are members of the Northern California Group Psychotherapy Society (NCGPS).
-Together, all these skilled clinicians collaborate to provide training in group process, group roles, dynamics and developmental stages, and using group-level methods to provide excellent therapy for group members.
+Together, all these skilled clinicians collaborate to provide training in group process, group roles, dynamics, and developmental stages and using group-level methods to provide excellent therapy for group members.

 Time Commitment This program is designed to accommodate a busy schedule.
 Each week, participants spend 1.5 hours in a process learning group and one hour in individual consultation.
 Didactic courses meet one Saturday per month for a maximum of 5 hours.
 Training hours in the GTTP can be applied to Certified Group Psychotherapist (CGP) certification.

-Our Curriculum looks like this:
+Our program looks like this:

 Individual Consultation Each person is assigned a personal consultant skilled in individual and group work.
 The consultant’s role is to provide the necessary support and knowledge to facilitate the student’s learning.
 Meeting time is set between consultant and GTTP student.